Efficiency Advantages

 Despite its advantages, gasification remains a poorly-exploited technology, due to high capital and operating costs, particularly compared to pulverized coal and natural gas generators, and the current low cost of natural gas.

-To gain market acceptance, capital and operating costs must be reduced through improved efficiency reduced the size and/or complexity of gasification equipment, and other technological advancements.
+To gain market acceptance, capital and operating costs must be must be reduced by reducing the size and complexity of gasification equipment while improving efficiency and reliability.

 Coanda is meeting these challenges by helping our clients to understand complex three-dimensional, multiphase, and reacting flows present in gasifiers.